Agility in an organisation’s culture,

 Business Support Agility

-- Agile support processes enable the organization to deliver value to people, customers and Ecosystem.
+- Agile Business Support processes enable the organization to deliver value to People, Customers and Ecosystem.
 They don’t directly deliver value themselves.

 Agile Strategy